 Summary: The benefits of working on your intranet in a sandbox environment with tips to create your own.

 When working with customers in support, one of the common questions I am asked is “can I work on this within a sandbox environment?”
 The answer to this question is yes!
 Within the intranet, you can build out sub-sites and lock them down as necessary.
-The same principal applies to the idea of a sandbox environment.
+The same principle applies to the idea of a sandbox environment.

 Benefits of Using a Sandbox Environment